List of Hollyoaks characters introduced in 2025

 Hollyoaks is a British soap opera that first aired on 23 October 1995.
-The following characters made or will make their debut in 2025.
+The following characters made their debut in 2025.
 Zachary and Leighton, the oldest sons of Stacey Solomon, appeared in cameos in January.
-Tommy, played by Brandon Fellows, made his first appearance on 11 March.
-Fraser “Froggy” Black Sr, played by John Middleton, will make his first appearance the first week of August 2025.
-Gemma, played by Tisha Merry, will make her first appearance in October 2025.
+Tommy Odenkirk, played by Brandon Fellows, made his first appearance on 11 March.
+Fraser "Froggy" Black Sr, played by John Middleton, debuted in August.
+Gemma Johnson, played by Tisha Merry, made her first appearance in October.
 Additionally, several other characters appear throughout the year.

 Parcel Patrons worker and Leighton

 The Parcel Patrons worker and Leighton briefly appeared on 23 January.
 They were played by Zachary and Leighton, the oldest children of Stacey Solomon.
 The pair were not credited in the episode, but they appeared in some photos with some regular Hollyoaks cast members on the official Hollyoaks Instagram account.
 Solomon later revealed that when she and Zach – who she described as being "obsessed" with the soap – met the executive producer of Hollyoaks at the National Television Awards, who invited Zach to see the set at a later date.
 Zach and his brother later visited the set and were offered to be extras in the scene, which they accepted despite not having an interest in becoming actors.
 Solomon added that whilst they were "nervous" to be extras, her sons "loved every second of it and the people at Hollyoaks were just so lovely and so kind and so nice to us and they just had the best day ever".
 In the episode, the Parcel Patrons worker gets a telling her off from Pearl Anderson (Dawn Hope) after he delivers a fruit package late to her convenience store, Price Slice; she then also tells off Leighton for delivering her paper late, calling him "Late Leighton" and threatening that she will be speaking to his mother.
 Following the guest appearance, viewers questioned on social media whether the cameos were portrayed by Solomon's sons and whether they would appear again.